raccoongang/openprocurement.auctions.lease/docs/source/standard/item.rst

     decimal

     |ocdsDescription|
-    The number of units required
+    The number of units required.

 .. :relatedLot:
     string